josephmjoy/robotics/java_robotutils/impnotes.md

 These are informal notes and TODO lists for the project.

 #TODO
+1. For roboRIO config file, under "logging": add "trace: [logname1, logname2, loname3]", and
+  set these up during init - basically disable tracing on all logs except the list above.
+This is a pragmatic thing to do.
+For example RobotComm has tracing, but it should obviously not be enabled by default.
+But adding "trace: [robotcomm]" would enable it in the config file as required.
 1. StructuredLogger AND StructuredMessageMapper: YAML REQUIRES a spacec after ':' and ','.
 We should strongly consider adopting this same guideline for parsing!
 1. SUGGESTION: MessageMapper: strip commas at end of tags and values,